The #1 Reason Tenants Do Not Renew?

 Common mistakes landlords make:

 ·Postponing service or ignoring the tenant’s requests.
-This is a big reason why they don’t renew.
+This is a big reason why they don’t renew their lease.
 Get to “yes” quickly and get the repair done.
 If it turns out that the vendor establishes the problem is due to the tenant’s abuse or neglect of the property then you can bill them back for the repair.

 ·Getting multiple bids for smaller jobs.
 This is just a type of postponement and it is not likely to save the landlord money.
 In a practical sense there is no such thing as a “free estimate”.
 Any reasonable business owner needs to account for all their time, including their time bidding jobs.
 So the “free estimate” includes the contractors time to provide the estimate.
 For jobs under $500, if you have a vendor you have used before and trust, just send them to fix it.
 It will require less time and the tenant will have a better experience.